THEOplayer/web-connectors/adscript/README.md

 # adscript-connector-web

-The AdScript connector provides a AdScript integration for THEOplayer.
+The AdScript connector provides an AdScript integration for THEOplayer.

 ## Installation